irisraine/rdo-daily-challenges-helper-bot/README.md

 the daily challenges that are updated every 24 hours.
 The bot uses a free RDO API from the resource [api.rdo.gg](https://rdo.gg/api) to gather the latest information on the daily challenges.

+## Commands

+Bot publishes daily challenges guides automatically every 24h at 6:05 UTC.
+- `$manual_publish` command - an emergency command that immediately publishes current daily guides.
+Use it only when automatic scheduled publishing did not work as expected, for example due to a hosting outage.

 ## Usage

 Please make sure to specify the necessary environment variables.
 They should contain DISCORD_BOT_TOKEN and